acanturgut/Unitter_Unit_Converter_App_for_Android/README.md

-# 2015 Model Unit Converter App Just For Android Platform
+# 2015 Model - Unit Converter App Just For Android Platform

-Unit Converter App for Android

 This is basic unit converter App which is done like arround 2015.
 This app is done without good programing knowladge.
 It incluedes really bad codes, bad structures, tons of turnaround solutions etc.